Floods are the #1 Natural Disaster in the USA!

 - Do not walk or drive through flowing flood water

-- Don’t let kids play in the ditch with moving water!
+- Listen to Floody the Frog!
+Don’t play in the ditch with moving water!

 - Stay away from downed power lines and electrical wires

 - Animals may seek shelter in your home and aggressively defend themselves